binduwavell/generator-alfresco/README.md

 WARNING: you will likely need to update this occasionally as the project is under active development.

+Checkout the next section for what to do instead of this, if you plan to work on the generator code.

 <!--
 ```bash
 npm install -g generator-alfresco